You are a writer.

 - It’s Your Story

-For those who are about to shake your head and slam the computer shut, hold up.
+For those who are about to shake their head and slam the computer shut, hold up.

 Here is the answer you’ve been waiting for.